-Derbyshire Police has issued an appeal for information after receiving reports of deer poaching on Forestry Commission land near Matlock.
+Police receive reports of deer poaching on forestry land near Matlock

 Specialist wildlife officers have been investigating reports of poaching in Kelstedge, Uppertown, Darley Moor, Farley and Matlock over the past month.